thecristen/dotcom/README.md

 You can generate documentation for the project by running `$ mix docs` from the root directory.
 You can then view the genereated documentation in the `doc/` directory `$ open doc/index.html`

+## Content

+To set up the Drupal CMS and work on the content app, follow its [README](/blob/master/apps/content/README.md).